Why should I choose to send my child to a GSNENY summer camp?

 Is financial assistance available?

 GSNENY has a limited amount of financial assistance funds.
 Financial assistance is available for any portion of the camp fees excluding a $25 deposit.
-This is done on a first come first served basis, and is based on the individual needs of the girl.
+This is based on the individual needs of the girl.
 Assistance is limited to one camp session per child per summer camp season.

 Can my daughter go with a friend?